By Amy Niemas, RN-BC, BSN, MSW, Clinical Content Director · Psychiatric Registered Nurse

 Mental & Emotional Status

 The mental status exam (MSE) in charting form includes appearance, behavior, speech, mood (as reported by the patient), affect (as observed), thought process, thought content, perception, cognition, insight, and judgment.
 This structured framework serves as the psychiatric equivalent of a head-to-toe assessment for documenting a patient's psychological presentation.
 Consistency matters: use the same MSE order each time to allow for trend analysis over days.
+Structured screeners that commonly accompany MSE findings include the PHQ-9 for depression and the GAD-7 for anxiety.
+Of note, some facilities do not specifically delineate "MSE," but you will be charting on all of these items, even if it is in a different format.
 Full guide: Mental & Emotional Status Charting.

 Thought & Behavior